Seeing your heartbeat in your vision is often a brief and harmless sensation, but persistent or one-sided pulsing deserves medical attention.

 When Should I Be Concerned About Seeing My Heartbeat in My Vision?

-If the visual pulsing becomes persistent or is accompanied by symptoms like eye pain, vision loss, or headaches, it’s important to seek medical advice.
-These signs could indicate an underlying health issue requiring professional evaluation.
+If the visual pulsing becomes persistent or is accompanied by symptoms like eye pain, vision loss, severe headache, dizziness, or a whooshing sound in the ears, it’s important to seek medical advice.
+These signs may point to an underlying issue that needs prompt attention.

 How Do Blood Vessels in the Eye Affect Seeing My Heartbeat Visually?